tomjoht/tomjoht.github.io/_posts/2019/6/2019-06-24-agile-and-the-enterprise.md

 - technical-writing
 permalink: /blog/agile-teams-and-enterprise-content-strategy/
 bitlink: https://idratherbewriting.site/agileandenterprise
 summary: "Agile seems to favor independent, autonomous teams.
 In contrast, enterprise content looks to harmonize content across multiple teams and boundaries.
-In a current where agile trends dominate, how do you reconcile larger needs for enterprise content strategy?"
+In a current model where agile trends dominate, how do you reconcile larger needs for enterprise content strategy?"
 ---

 ## Agile versus the enterprise

 I've been listening to some podcasts from [Towards a Smarter World](https://simplea.com/Treasury/Podcasts), produced by Cruce Sanders at [A] ([simplea.com](https://simplea.com)).
-Listening to these podcasts has got me thinking about how agile fits in with enterprise content strategies.
+Listening to these podcasts has prompted me to think about how agile fits in with enterprise content strategies.
 The issue is that agile teams tend to be independent, autonomous smallish groups.
 For example, companies might spin off a group of 20 people (including various roles &mdash; engineers, testers, UX, project managers, and sometimes a technical writer) to build out a solution.
 The agile teams function as small startups within the larger company.

 Agile implementations and adaptions vary considerably, but these teams are often autonomous and single-threaded so they can be nimble and execute on a solution from end to end.
 You need to move fast to stay competitive in a rapidly evolving tech landscape.
 The doc produced by the tech writer might be a standalone help system, maybe even integrated into the same repository as the code.